LizMcLaughlin/DeepLearning_scratch/README.md

 # Deep Learning Algorithms From Scratch

 Implementing deep learning algorithms without use of python's ML libraries.
-Contrained to use of numpy, matplotlib, opencv.
+Constrained to use of numpy, matplotlib, opencv.

 ## Files